AndyShiue/Ende-readme/README.md

 4. **Control structures**:
    The value of a `while` loop is not a constant (actually because it's not a `const fn`).
-   The value of a `if` construct is a constant if and only if at least one of the conditions below are met.
+   The value of a `if` construct is a constant if and only if one of the conditions below are met.

    1. The term immediately after `if` is a constant and evaluates to `true`, and the term after `then` represents a constant.